upspin/upspin/doc/server_setup_ubuntu.md

 Create a Unix account named `upspin`.
 For the password, use a secure password generator to create a long, unguessable password.
+Don't worry if it's unwieldy, you won't need to type it again.
 The rest of the questions it asks should have sane defaults, so pressing Enter for each should be sufficient.